pointwise/CaeUnsOpenFOAM/README.md

 To integrate the OpenFOAM source code, you must first create a plugin project in your SDK using the steps shown below.
 You may replace `MyOpenFOAM` with any unique name you choose.
-The OpenFOAM plugin was written using the C language before C++ support was added to the Pointwise Plugin SDK.
-As a result, you *must* use the `-c` option with `mkplugin` below.
+Even though the SDK builds with C++ compilers, the OpenFOAM plugin uses the C-style entry points.
+Consequently, you *must* use the `-c` option with `mkplugin` below.

 If you plan on building the plugin for multiple platforms, I suggest that you place the SDK on a network drive.
 That way you can build the OpenFOAM plugin